Galser/ptfe-demo-validcert/README.md

     -rw-r--r--  1 andrii  staff  1945 Oct 23 13:47 /Users/.../Certs/ptfe-vagrant.guselietov.com.cert.pem
     -rw-r--r--  1 andrii  staff  1676 Oct 23 13:47 /Users/.../Certs/ptfe-vagrant.guselietov.com.key.pem
     ```
+    > Note 2, if you are using private CA (Certificate Authority ) then you also need to prepare CA Bundle.
+Terraform Enterprise needs to be able to access all services that it integrates with, such as VCS providers or database servers.
+Because it typically accesses them via SSL/TLS, it is critical that the certificates used by any service that Terraform Enterprise integrates with are trusted by Terraform Enterprise.
+A collection of certificates for trusted issuers is known as a Certificate Authority (CA) Bundle.
+All certificates in the certificate signing chain, meaning the root certificate and any intermediate certificates, must be included here.
+These multiple certificates are listed one after another in text format.

 - Add proper domain record with the tools of your choice for your DNS provider pointin to IP-addres `192.168.56.22`.
 In this case - GoDaddy, via Web-console.
 Checking result :
     ```bash
     $ dig ANY ptfe-vagrant.guselietov.com